SL RTView Enables Easier Monitoring of Solace Hybrid Cloud DeploymentsOn

 The trick was not just monitoring a single instance, but rather monitoring every single instance of deployed Solace messaging regardless of location and version.
 That’s right.
 Monitor physical appliances and VMRs in the same dashboard.
 Have Solace on-premise and in the cloud?
 No problem.
 More than one cloud provider?
 We monitor hybrid cloud environments for breakfast!
 Deployed in containers?
 We can monitor all of that.

-Built on top of the RTView Enterprise platform, you can use RTView Monitor for Solace as a standalone tool, or you can monitor your entire middleware and application environment by choosing from dozens of Solution Packages for common middleware and application infrastructure components.
+Built on top of the RTView Enterprise Edition, you can use RTView Monitor for Solace as a standalone tool, or you can monitor your entire middleware and application environment by choosing from dozens of Solution Packages for common middleware and application infrastructure components.
 Migrating from one middleware technology to another?
 View both of them side-by-side since these migrations won’t happen overnight.

 SL RTView’s claim to fame is our expertise in monitoring middleware environments.
 SL has the broadest support for middleware technology of any other monitoring vendor on the market today.
 Plus, RTView’s distributed architecture is perfect for massively distributed environments which tend to overwhelm other centralized monitoring solutions.
 RTView’s architecture can match your Solace deployment, distributed geographically or functionally, from SEMPs or Stat Pump.
 And RTView is agentless, so you don’t have to install and maintain local agents that deprive your routers of valuable system resources.